nacerillo/Fifth_Element_ProjectTeam/README.md

 **Story #1:**

-As a user, I want to view information about living in a particular city, so I can make a more informed decision about moving there.
+As a user, I want to view information about living in a particular city, so that I can make a more informed decision about moving there.

 **Feature Tasks:**